What about the bottle bank again? Do not throw in vases, drinking glasses or gin jars

 A flower vase does not belong in the bottle bank

 And then you have the different types of glass.
 Sometimes you see a glass flower vase next to the glass container that does not fit through the hole.
 Wrong twice.
-The bringer should have taken that thing home again.
+The bringer should have taken that thing home once more.
 But also: it doesn’t belong in the bottle bank.
 This type of glass has a different composition and cannot be recycled together with packaging glass.
 This also applies to flat glass (window glass) and drinking glasses.

 The most annoying thing for the recycling plant is ‘ksp’, says Knape.
 This is the technical term for ceramics, stone and porcelain.
 “Citizens do not always know what to do with a gin jug and sometimes we even see a cup or saucer in the bottle bank.
 This material can shatter into thousands of pieces.
 If you want to blow it away, usable pieces of glass are also taken with it and that is a shame.”